JosephAntony/Lua-5.3-Portable-Batteries-Windows-10-32bit/manual.md

-#Installing Lua 5.3.3 and C modules from sources on Windows
+#How to compile and install Lua 5.3.3 and C modules from sources on Windows
 Started July 26, 2016

 ---